 Cut cherry tomatoes in half.

-Wash and rinse radishes thoroughly.
 Trim the stalks and then cut radish into quarters.
-If you have larger radish, cut them into smaller pieces.
+If you have larger radishes, cut them into smaller pieces.

 Remove the seeds from the jalapeno.
 Finely dice.

 Wash and finely slice 2 sprigs of spring onion.

 Add honey, lime juice and olive oil in a mason jar.

 Place chopped mango, avocado, radish, tomatoes and pomegranate together in a bowl.

 Depending on how spicy you like, add the whole chopped jalapeno or if you prefer less heat or have a super spicy jalapeno, add less.

 Add honey-lime dressing, season with salt and mix together.